Lever ATS Pricing in 2026: Real Costs, Fees, Renewal Risks & Alternatives

 The difference that matters most isn't just the number - it's the predictability.
 Treegarden's flat monthly pricing means a 200-person company pays the same per month regardless of whether headcount grows to 300 or 400.
 No surprise renewal quotes.
 No per-employee escalations.
 No implementation surcharges.

-Treegarden Growth plan at $499/month includes unlimited jobs, unlimited users, AI-powered job descriptions, interview scheduling, pipeline management, and all integrations.
+Treegarden Growth plan at $499/month includes unlimited users with plan-based job limits, AI-powered job descriptions, interview scheduling, pipeline management, and all integrations.
 The Scale plan at $899/month adds advanced analytics and priority support.
-Every feature is available at every tier — there's no feature-gating that forces upgrades.
+Every feature is available at every tier - there's no feature-gating that forces upgrades.

 See exactly what Treegarden costs